 Are you wondering if your histamine intolerance or allergic reactions are actually an issue with your mast cells?
 Or maybe you’ve experienced chronic symptoms that seem like allergies for as long as you can remember?

 Histamine is an important but potentially dangerous mast cell mediator and part of the immune system response.
 Histamine is secreted by mast cells into surrounding connective tissues when there’s an exposure to an allergen.
-Histamine works by increasing the permeability of blood vessels and allowing white blood cells and proteins to access affected tissues more easily.
+Mast cell histamine works by increasing the permeability of blood vessels and allowing white blood cells and proteins to access affected tissues more easily.

 Histamine intolerance is a condition that’s growing in recognition.
 However, it is mostly considered a part of a much wider problem which is defined as Mast Cell Activation Syndrome (MCAS); a situation in which part of the innate immune system becomes hyperactive and releases multiple inflammatory mediators, of which histamine is one.